 Maria was thrilled to have two consecutive snow days.
 She and Jane couldn’t get enough, so I strapped Archie into the carrier that gets so much use in the warmer months and threw my North Face parka over it, unzipped.

-The girls' delight in the snow called to mind a new book we’ve been reading, Mice Skating, a 2017 release by the super-talented Twin Cities-based illustrator Teagan White.
+The girls’ delight in the snow called to mind a new book we’ve been reading, Mice Skating, a book by the super-talented Twin Cities-based illustrator Teagan White.
 The protagonist, Lucy, relishes winter and is determined to share its joys with her indoor-dwelling friends.

 She loved how the frosty air made her whiskers freeze.
 And most of all, she loved wearing her fluffy wool hat with the pink pom-pom on top.
 It did more than keep her head warm.
 It kept her heart warm, too.